enarjord/passivbot/docs/passivbot_modes.md

 	    entry_delay is reduced and close_delay is unchanged
 	```

-- ema_dist_lower/upper
+- ema_dist_entry/close
 	- offset lower/upper ema band.
+	- long entry is lower ema band; short entry is upper ema band.
 	- `ema_band_lower = min(emas) * (1 - ema_dist_lower)`
 	- `ema_band_upper = max(emas) * (1 + ema_dist_upper)`
 	- See ema_span_0/ema_span_1
 - qty_pct_entry/close
 - we_multiplier_entry/close
-	- entry cost is modified according to:
+	- entry cost is computed according to:
 	- `entry_cost = balance * wallet_exposure_limit * qty_pct * (1 + ratio * we_multiplier)`
 	- where `ratio = wallet_exposure / wallet_exposure_limit`

-Clock mode uses the pos close logic common to all passivbot modes.
+Clock mode uses the TP grid common to all passivbot modes.
 There is no entry grid and no separate auto unstucking mechanism (auto unstuck is on all the time, as it were).
 It is called Clock Mode because entries and cloces are on a timer.